 If you do a lot of presentations or tutorials about technology, you probably have to take screenshots of websites to illustrate your ideas.
-I really like to add a “wow” factor to my presentations whenever I can do it gracefully, and I’m already seeing the possibilities with Mozilla Hacks’ new project, Tilt.
-It uses the very latest in HTML5 WebGL technology to render web pages in 3D, showing its internal structure (the DOM) visually.
-While that’s all cool and geeky, it also means that you can take dramatic-looking screenshots of websites to show in your presentations.
+I really like to add a “wow” factor to my presentations whenever I can do it gracefully, and I’ve been using Firefox’s 3D Developer Preview to add visual interest to website screenshots.

 How do you do it?